Free base

-Free base (freebase, free-base) is the conjugate base (deprotonated) form of an amine, as opposed to its conjugate acid (protonated) form.
+In chemistry, a free base (freebase, free-base) is a term for the neutral form of an amine or other Lewis base.
+The term is used in the pharmaceutical industry in contrast to salt-based formulations like hydrochlorides.
 The amine is often an alkaloid, such as nicotine, cocaine, morphine, and ephedrine, or derivatives thereof.

-Freebasing is a more efficient method of self-administering alkaloids via the smoking route.
+Colloquially, "free-basing" also means the treatment of salts or other formulations to convert them into the free base form, especially for recreational drugs.

 Properties

 Some alkaloids are more stable as ionic salts than as free base.
 The salts usually exhibit greater water solubility.
 Common counterions include chloride, bromide, sulfate, phosphate, nitrate, acetate, oxalate, citrate, and tartrate.
-Ammonium salts formed from the acid-base reaction with hydrochloric acid are known as hydrochlorides.
+Amine salts formed from the acid–base reaction with hydrochloric acid are known as hydrochlorides.
 For example, compare the free base hydroxylamine (NH2OH) with the salt hydroxylamine hydrochloride (NH3OH+ Cl−).

 Freebasing

-Cocaine hydrochloride ("powder cocaine") cannot be smoked as it decomposes at the high temperatures produced by smoking.
+Cocaine hydrochloride ("powder cocaine") cannot be smoked; it decomposes at the high temperatures produced by smoking.
 Free base cocaine, on the other hand, has a melting point of 98°C and is volatile at temperatures above 90°C, and is therefore actively smokable.

 After inhalation the alkaloid is absorbed into the blood stream and rapidly transported throughout the body.
 However, since blood is buffered with carbonate at physiological pH (near 7.4), free-base amines will be rapidly converted back into their acid form.
-In fact, 94.19% of cocaine will exist as the acid form under equilibrium at pH=7.4, calculated using the Henderson-Hasselbalch equation assuming a pKa of 8.61.
+In fact, 94.19% of cocaine will exist as the acid form under equilibrium at pH=7.4, calculated using the Henderson–Hasselbalch equation assuming a pKa of 8.61.

 A small portion (5.81%) of cocaine will remain as free-base and pass through the blood-brain barrier; according to Le Chatelier's principle the acid form of cocaine will be continually converted to free-base as the base form is continually removed across the blood-brain barrier.
 Extraction kits for converting the hydrochloride to the base are commercially available.
-Freebasing also tends to remove water-soluble impurities and adulterants such as sugars (lactose, sucrose, glucose, mannitol, inositol), which are often added to street cocaine.
-Cocaine freebase is only slightly soluble in water (1 in 600 of water) as compared to the high solubility of cocaine hydrochloride (1 in 0.5 of water).